usbwall/usbwall/README.md

 the host.
 - replace *pam_usbwall.so* by the name of the module you moved in the modules folder.
-- *debug* if an optional argument that specify if the debug mode is activated or not.
+- *debug* is an optional argument that specify if the debug mode is activated or not.

 ## Contributors